OpenDSA/OpenDSA/RST/en/Development/SelfOrg.rst

    accessed on average by normal sequential search.
    If the records truly have equal access probabilities, then ordering records by frequency yields no benefit.
-   We saw in Module :numref:`<SortedSearch>` the more general case where we must consider the probability (labeled :math:`p_n`) that the search key does not match that for any record in the array.
+   In the :ref:`more general case <SortedSearch>`, we must consider the probability (labeled :math:`p_n`) that the search key does not match that for any record in the array.
-   In that case, in accordance with our general formula, we get
+   In that case, the general formula gives us

    .. math::